Neely Of Southside Wins World Livestock Auctioneer Championship

 Thirty-one semifinalists qualified for the WLAC.
 They were judged on skills during a live auction, which made up the majority of the contestants’ scores, and an interview.

-Other WLAC semifinalists from Alabama were Jeff Bynum of Attalla, Mark Lane of Russellville and Blake McDaniel of Tallassee.
+Alabama was well represented at the competition.
+Other WLAC semifinalists from the state were Jeff Bynum of Attalla, Mark Lane of Russellville and Blake McDaniel of Tallassee.

-Alabama Cattlemen’s Association Executive Director Dr. Billy Powell congratulated the state’s contestants.
+Alabama Cattlemen’s Association Executive Director Billy Powell congratulated the state’s contestants.